rse/pegjs-util/README.md

 ```

 To make the `unroll` function available to your actions code,
-place the following at the to of your grammar definition:
+place the following at the top of your grammar definition:

 ```js
 {